Polarize, Catalyze, Stabilize: How a minority of norm internalizers amplify group selection and punishment

-All agents use the same strategy for the decision on where to forage.
+For the decision on whether to cooperate, the naturalistic model functions exactly as the abstract model (\ref{appendix:abstract-decision}).
+As for the decision on where to forage, all agents use the same strategy.
 First, they calculate expected payoffs of staying on their current square versus going to an adjacent square as follows:

 where $n_{\text{here}}$ is the number of agents on the current square and $n_{\text{out}}$ is the number on adjacent squares.
 Also, $\pi_{\text{go}}$ factors in the cost of foraging on distant lands.
 Using these payoffs, the agent adopts probabilities for staying or going as follows: